Invariance of Polarization Induced by Symplectomorphisms: Application to Toric Geometry

 \section{Application to Toric Geometry}

-To finish off, we discuss an application to toric varieties.
-In particular, we can mildly generalize the Bohr-Sommerfeld rigidity discussed in Hamilton \cite{ham}.
+To finish off, let's discuss an application to toric varieties.
 There are easier proofs that don't require the machinery developed above, but it at least illustrates how the vanishing of the first cohomology with coefficients $\bC^\times$ can appear.

 \begin{thm} Let $(M,\omega)$ be a smooth compact symplectic toric variety together with a prequantum line bundle $(L,\nabla)\to M$.
-Then, for any choice of symplectomorphism $\Phi:M\to M$ and any choice of real polarization $P\subset TM$, we have isomorphisms
+Then, for any choice of symplectomorphism $\Phi:M\to M$ and any choice of real polarization $P\subset TM$, there exists isomorphisms

 \end{thm}